chocolatey/chocolatey-workshop/ReadMe.md

 1. Open the `download\vscode\tools\chocolateyInstall.ps1` (relative to the current working directory) in Notepad++ or Code.
 1. Note the url variable.
 1. When it finishes downloading and creating the package, note how that changes.
-1. Note how it appended `UseOriginalLocation` in this case.
+1. Note how it appended `-UseOriginalLocation` in this case.

 ### Exercise 16: Internalize AdobeReader package (MSP/C4B)
 1. Run `choco feature list`.
 Determine if `internalizeAppendUseOriginalLocation` is on.
 Turn it on otherwise.